Yash0330/spring-data-jpa-uni-temporal/README.md

 ### Optimized for Batch Processing

 These methods are designed for performance and scalability, allowing you to process large datasets efficiently.
 For example:
-- If you have a list of 1000 entities, you can use `saveInBatch` or `deleteInBatch` to handle them in chunks instead of processing all entities at once.
+- If you have a list of 1000 entities, you can use `saveInBatch` or `deleteInBatch` to handle them in chunks instead of processing one by one.

 ### Batch Size Configuration